Skip to content

 # Sync music collection named "main"

-podkit sync music -c main
+podkit sync -t music -c main

 # Sync to a specific device

-podkit sync --device myipod
+podkit sync -d myipod

 # Sync with lower quality to save space